GQuirino/library_app/README.md

-# Library App BACKEND API
+# Library App

+## Backend API

 This is the backend API for a library management system built with Ruby on Rails.
 It provides endpoints for managing books, users, and reservations.

-# Requirements
+## Requirements
 - docker

-# Getting Started
+## Getting Started
 To get started with the project, follow these steps:

 1. run `docker-compose up --build` to build and start the application.
 2. The API will be accessible at `http://localhost:3000`.
+3. Run Migrations: `docker-compose exec backend-app bundle exec rails db:migrate`
-3. Run Seeds: `docker-compose exec backend-app bundle exec rails db:seed`
+4. Run Seeds: `docker-compose exec backend-app bundle exec rails db:seed`

-# API Documentation
+## API Documentation
 The API documentation is provided by Swagger and available at `http://localhost:3000/api-docs`.